Forest regeneration is an extensive and carefully managed process, which generally takes up to three years to complete.

 Around 200,000 seeds are sown per hectare and of this only 10,000 seedlings might germinate.
 In another 50 to 60 years there will be around 300 trees per hectare left as part of the growing forest.
 The forest can naturally thin itself, making room for the healthiest trees as they grow.
 It is also possible to conduct thinning operations to encourage the growth of larger trees more quickly.

-Following seeding, VicForests actively monitors these areas to ensure regeneration is occurring.
+Following seeding, we actively monitors these areas to ensure regeneration is occurring.

 Regenerating coupes will remain on our Timber Release Plan (TRP) until they have been successfully regenerated.

-When monitoring indicates the regeneration process has been successful, the areas are removed from the TRP.
+When monitoring indicates the regeneration process has been successful, the areas are can be removed from the TRP and reported as finalised in the Annual Allocation Order Compliance Report.

 KNOW MORE ABOUT VICFORESTS